How to Sleep when it’s Cold

 Even though the general tendency is to do everything possible to stay warm, when it’s cold out, the best temperature for sleeping is 65 ºF.
 Learn about the best sleeping habits for the cold winter months in this article.

-When temperatures start to fall, we start piling on the blankets in bed to help us sleep.
+When it’s cold out in the winter, we start piling on the blankets in bed to help us sleep.

 Many times, we err on the side of comfort and put on layers to sleep.
 But is this a good thing?

-In this article, we want to share with you how to sleep when it’s cold outside.
+In this article, we want to share the healthiest ways for you to get some warm sleep when it’s cold outside.

 Should you really pile on the blankets?